ENERGY FROM EARTH AND SEA 2024

 Browse the content

-The rest of renewables, with very diverse origins, but headed by biomass, represented 1.1 % of installed power capacity in Spain by the end of 2022
+The rest of renewables, with very diverse origins, but headed by biomass, represented 1.0% of installed generation capacity in Spain by the end of 2024

-This section contains aggregated information on a group of renewable technologies of very diverse origin, which together represent 1.8 % of renewable power capacity and 1.1 % of total installed power capacity in Spain at the end of 2022.
-Four blocks can be distinguished: biomass and biogas (1,088 MW), renewable waste identified as 50 % of solid urban waste (170 MW), hydro-wind, which is the power station installed on the island of El Hierro (11 MW), and marine hydro (5 MW).
+This section contains aggregated information on a group of renewable technologies of very diverse origin, which together represent 1.5% of renewable capacity and 1.0% of total installed generation capacity in Spain at the end of 2024.
+Four blocks can be distinguished: biomass and biogas (1,105 MW), renewable waste identified as 50% of solid urban waste (170 MW), hydro-wind, which is the power station installed on the island of El Hierro (11 MW), and marine hydro (5 MW).

-It should be noted that the evolution of this energy mix has been constant since 2004, rising from 491 MW of power to 1,275 MW in 2022, although there has been practically no increase in 2021 and 2022.
+It should be noted that the evolution in this energy mix has been constant since 2004, rising from 491 MW of power to 1,291 MW in 2024, although there have been no significant increases in these technologies since 2022.

-Annual evolution of the installed power capacity of other renewables
+Annual evolution of the installed capacity of other renewables

 Includes biogas, biomass, geothermal, marine hydro, wind-hydro, and renewable waste.

 Source: National Commission on Markets and Competition (CNMC) until 2014.
-Data ofor the Balearic Islands and Canary Islands available since 2006, and Melilla since 2007.
+Data for the Balearic Islands and Canary Islands available since 2006, and Melilla since 2007.

-By autonomous communities, Andalusia with 451 MW, is clearly the region with the most installed capacity, accounting for over 35 % of all installed power capacity in this group of renewables.
-It is followed by Castile-La Mancha, with 110 MW, and Castile and Leon, with 101 MW.
+By autonomous community, Andalusia with 454 MW is clearly the region with the most installed capacity, accounting for 35% of all installed capacity in this group of renewables.
+It is followed by Castile-La Mancha, with 111 MW, and Castile and Leon, with 103 MW.

-Installed power capacity of other renewables at December 31, 2022.
+Installed capacity of other renewables at December 31, 2024.
 National electricity system by autonomous communities

 Includes biogas, biomass, geothermal, marine hydro, wind-hydro, and renewable waste.

-Installed power capacity of other renewables by fuel type at December 31, 2022
+Installed capacity of other renewables by fuel type at December 31, 2024

 Related contents